 PEER REVIEW PROCESS

-2. All submissions are first evaluated by the Editorial Team and technical editors.
+2. All submissions are first evaluated by the Managing Editors and members of the Editorial Committee.

 3. Next, articles that have been qualified for review are sent to two independent reviewers who hold at least a PhD.
-Texts written in languages other than Polish are reviewed, if possible, by at least one reviewer affiliated with a foreign institution.
-Our Editorial Team may resolve, if necessary, to appoint other reviewers to evaluate a given article, in particular when the previous reviews do not align in their recommendations.
+Texts written in a language other than Polish are reviewed, if possible, by at least one reviewer affiliated with an international institution.
+The Editorial Team may resolve, if necessary, to appoint other reviewers to evaluate a given article, in particular in cases when the initially appointed reviewers do not align in their recommendations.

 5. Articles are subject to double-blind peer review process.
 Authors should prepare their texts in a way that prevents their identification.